 Introduction

-The One Health Joint Plan of Action (OH JPA, Quadripartite organizations, 2022) is an action-oriented framework aimed at advancing One Health principles in the horizon of 2026.
-Developed by the Quadripartite collaboration, which is a strategic One Health partnership between the Food and Agriculture Organization of the United Nations (FAO), the United Nations Environment Programme (UNEP), the World Organisation for Animal Health (WOAH), and the World Health Organization (WHO), the OH JPA contains 19 actions that address important challenges at the interface between human, animal, plant, and environmental health.
-These actions form six action tracks that collectively seek to strengthen health systems and food safety capacities while preventing zoonotic diseases, antimicrobial resistance, and environmental degradation.
-However, while this plan does a good job at promoting capacity-building across many dimensions of One Health, there are currently no indicators that would help us monitor its implementation.
-As we enter the final year of the plan, the need to evaluate the progress made since its adoption in 2022 grows acute, especially as this evaluation can inform the development of the next version of the plan.
+The One Health approach (OHHLEP et al., 2022; Winkler et al., 2025) acknowledges the interconnections between human, animal, plant, and environmental health (Rabinowitz & Conti, 2013) by fostering collaboration between health professionals, veterinarians, and biologists to address complex public health challenges.
+To do so, it engages a socioecological systems perspective that notably recognizes the importance of biodiversity conservation for public health (Winkler et al., 2025).
+This approach is operationalized through the One Health Joint Plan of Action (OH JPA) (2022-2026), which is an action-oriented framework aimed at advancing One Health principles by 2026 (Quadripartite organizations, 2022).
+Developed by the Quadripartite organizations, which is a strategic partnership between the Food and Agriculture Organization of the United Nations (FAO), the United Nations Environment Programme (UNEP), the World Organisation for Animal Health (WOAH), and the World Health Organization (WHO), the OH JPA contains 19 actions that countries can take to improve One Health capacity-building, political commitment, governance structure, funding, and knowledge systems.
+These actions form six tracks that collectively seek to strengthen health systems (track 1) and food safety capacities (track 4) while preventing zoonotic diseases (tracks 2 and 3), antimicrobial resistance (track 5), and environmental degradation (track 6).
+However, there are currently no indicators for monitoring the implementation of this plan.
+As we enter the final year of the plan, the need to evaluate the progress made since its adoption in 2022 grows acute for at least two reasons: to encourage States to effectively implement policies for the OH JPA as it is a statement of intent with no legal or binding force, and because this evaluation is essential to inform the development of the next version of the plan.

-In 2022, in their fifteenth conference, the Parties to the Convention of Biological Diversity (CBD) adopted the Kunming-Montreal Global Biodiversity Framework (KM-GBF, UNEP, 2022) to halt and reverse biodiversity loss by 2030.
-To achieve this, the KM-GBF contains 4 general goals and 23 specific targets, ranging from the restoration of degraded ecosystems to the integration of biodiversity in decision-making.
-The KM-GBF monitoring framework (UNEP, 2025) includes 204 indicators that countries can use to monitor these goals and targets.
+A solid example of monitoring can be found in the Kunming-Montreal Global Biodiversity Framework (KM-GBF) (UNEP, 2022a), adopted in 2022 by the Parties to the Convention on Biological Diversity (CBD).
+The KM-GBF aims to halt and reverse biodiversity loss by 2030 through 4 general goals and 23 specific targets, ranging from the restoration of degraded ecosystems to the integration of biodiversity in decision-making.
+For the first time since the CBD was signed in 1992, the KM-GBF includes a monitoring framework (UNEP, 2025) made up of 204 indicators that countries can use to monitor these goals and targets.
 These indicators are classified in four groups: headline (high-level), binary (yes/no questions), component (technical), and complementary (supporting) indicators.
-Two of these groups (headline and binary indicators) are mandatory, i.e. countries have the legal obligation to include them in their national reports.
-Measuring these indicators requires significant resources and expertise, which should therefore be well allocated.
+Only two of these groups (headline and binary indicators) are mandatory when reporting national progress to the CBD.
+This reliance on policy evaluation and indicators is in line with a broader trend that some refer to as an “indicator industry” (Lehtonen, 2015), which aims to provide more precise and quantitative assessments of policies.

 Methods

-We qualitatively assessed the relevance of all 204 KM-GBF indicators (UNEP, 2025) to Health.
-Specifically, we evaluated the degree to which they are linked to each of the four pillars of One Health (i.e., to human, animal, plant, and environmental heath), as well as their usability for monitoring the OH JPA.
-Our assessments were informed by the metadata (rationale, definition, method of computation, data sources, and scale of use) of the indicators provided by the World Conservation Monitoring Centre of the UN Environment Programme (UNEP-WCMC, 2025), when available, looking for explicit considerations of Health.
-When such metadata was unavailable, assessments were based on expert elicitation.
-The result of this analysis and the code to reproduce the figures are available on Zenodo.
+We qualitatively assessed the relevance of all 204 KM-GBF indicators (UNEP, 2025) to health.
+This was done independently by at least two evaluators for each of the indicators, this process leading to a consensus among the coauthors for all indicators.
+Specifically, we evaluated the degree to which the indicators are linked to each of the four pillars of One Health (i.e., to human, animal, plant, and environmental heath), as well as their usability for monitoring the OH JPA.
+Our assessments were informed by the metadata (rationale, definition, method of computation, data sources, and scale of use) of the indicators provided by the World Conservation Monitoring Centre of the UN Environment Programme (UNEP-WCMC, 2025), when available, looking for explicit considerations of health.
+When such metadata was unavailable, assessments were supplemented by expert elicitation.
+The result of this analysis and the code to reproduce the figures are available on Zenodo (https://doi.org/10.5281/zenodo.20085701).

-Assessing the usability of indicators for monitoring the OH JPA
+Assessing the usability of KM-GBF indicators for monitoring One Health action tracks

 Results and discussion

-Usability of indicators for monitoring the OH JPA
+Usability of KM-GBF indicators for monitoring One Health action tracks

-The vast majority of KM-GBF indicators (91%) can be used either directly or after adaptation to monitor actions in the OH JPA, and around 74% of indicators can be used directly.
+The vast majority of KM-GBF indicators (91%) can be used either directly or after adaptation to monitor the OH JPA action tracks, and around 74% of indicators can be used directly.
 This signifies that we can already do an extensive evaluation of One Health actions with existing data and methodologies.
 However, we show in Figure 2 that the usability of indicators greatly differs depending on the action track.
 The proportion of usable indicators varies from 20% for the fifth action track on antimicrobial resistance (4% of directly usable indicators) to 79% for the sixth action track on the integration of the environment into One Health (62% of directly usable indicators).
 The high proportion of usable indicators for the sixth action track is not surprising given that the KM-GBF is a multilateral environmental agreement that aims to protect species and restore ecosystems.
 The low proportion of indicators that can monitor actions in the fifth action track could be due to the characteristics of these actions, which are more focused on collaboration, capacity-building and awareness-raising than the decrease and prevention of antimicrobial resistance through biodiversity.
 Similarly, the actions in the third action track on endemic zoonotic, neglected tropical, and vector-borne diseases, which can only be monitored by 33% of the indicators, are more centered on capacity-building and less on the drivers and inhibitors of infectious diseases, especially in comparison to the actions of the second action track on zoonotic epidemics and pandemics.
-These differences suggest that, although the KM-GBF monitoring framework can greatly reduce the workload of countries by reducing the need to develop new indicators at the intersection of biodiversity and Health, additional work is still needed to equally cover all aspects of the plan.
+These differences suggest that, although the KM-GBF monitoring framework can greatly support One Health agencies by reducing the need to develop, gain expertise in, and monitor new indicators at the intersection of biodiversity and health, additional work is still needed to equally cover all aspects of the plan.

 | Action | Directly usable | Usable after adaptation | Total usable |